Fairfax seeks to dismiss 400 convictions in cases brought by one officer

 Lingan said the investigation into Freitag was in its early stages in the fall of 2019, and he had assistant prosecutors notify defense attorneys, such as Wilson’s, that Freitag was being investigated but no findings had been made against the officer.
 Lingan said he was told in a meeting with police and the Fairfax County attorney that a full review of all of Freitag’s traffic stops was underway but would take a long time.
 Lingan said he suggested the FBI be brought in to help parse the massive amount of video and reports generated by Freitag, and they were.

-Marvin Miller, Wilson’s attorney, had been told Freitag was under investigation, but nothing more.
+Marvin D. Miller, Wilson’s attorney, had been told Freitag was under investigation, but nothing more.
 In early 2020, after Descano became the new Fairfax prosecutor, Miller filed a motion seeking information about Freitag.
 Descano said this was the first he’d heard of the case.
 Descano learned that in a random review of 40 of Freitag’s traffic stops, comparing in-car video footage to his police reports, “the basis used by the officer to justify the stop, as memorialized in his police report, was untruthful.
 Moreover, there was a racial component with respect to the drivers that the officer unlawfully stopped,” his legal brief states.

 Freitag’s lawyer, Brandon Shapiro, sharply objected to the “racial component” allegation, as did Freitag.
 Shapiro supplied the 22-page internal complaint against Freitag to show that race was never mentioned in the charges against him.
 The April 2020 police complaint does say, “your complete disregard for the law and unethical conduct was clearly identified on multiple occasions.”